Curriculum Intent – Mathematics

 Cross Curricular & Wider Experiences

-Subject experts will foster pupil engagement and thirst for learning through exciting, relevant and challenging mathematics.
+Subject experts will foster student engagement, intellectual playfulness, and a thirst for learning through exciting, relevant and challenging mathematics.
 Throughout the curriculum, life-skills such as financial planning are embedded, and enrichment opportunities provided through our partnership with external speakers, further education providers and businesses.
-Close links to science are highlighted, including the use of real-life equations and kinematic graphs.
+Close connections to science are highlighted, including the use of real-life equations and kinematic graphs.
 Maths and science teachers work together to ensure all crossover content is taught consistently.
-It is our intent that our pupils become the catalysts of change and make positive contributions to their communities.
+It is our intent that our students become the catalysts of change and make positive contributions to their communities.

 For further information regarding the maths offer at Leeds East Academy, please contact Ms Lala - email@example.com